bachmitre/tabmanager/README.md

 Tab Manager
 ---

-Which tab is wich ?
+Which tab is which ?

 ![tabbar](screenshots/tabbar.png)